wp-plugins/securemoz-security-audit/readme.txt

 7. Configuration Make files more secure using htaccess file, Protect file from public access on server-side.

 == Changelog ==
+= 1.0.4 =
+* Improve WordPress core files deep scan engine
+* Core Wordpress File Scanner is under SERVER TAB
+* Bug Fix: Domain clean by Yandex (via Sophos)
+* Test PHP URL includes	PHP does not allow URL includes
+* The free version of SecureMoz is now supported with ads( Under Donate) at the top of the admin pages.
+Please visit our sponsors and help keep SecureMoz Security Audit free!

 = 1.0.3 =
 * Important update interface for WordPress core files deep scan.